 Mistake Two – Freelance web developer manages website

 Most of us know freelancers who have some technical skill.
 These freelancers are often hired by business owners to manage their websites.
 The life of a freelancer is one that is always changing based on the work coming in and their priorities.
 For example, if a big project comes in, or they have a vacation or get sick, they may neglect your website management work.
 Also, a single freelancer probably won’t be an expert manager, and developer, and designer, and marketer.
 This means that aspects of your website won’t be managed properly.

 The best solutions for managing your website are:

-- Hiring a professional agency, like Executionists, to develop and execute a consistent, monthly, management and maintenance plan.
+- Hiring a professional agency, like Executionists, to develop and execute a consistent, monthly, management and a maintenance plan such as our Secure Service Pack.
 An agency should have all the necessary resources and experience to maintain your website.